VirtualPlanetaryLaboratory/vplanet/docs/quickstart.rst

 .. note::

-  We recommend you add :code:`VPLANET` to your PATH variable.
+  We recommend you add :code:`VPLanet` to your PATH variable.

 A simple example
 ----------------

-Let's go over how to use :code:`VPLANET` to simulate the evolution of a hypothetical ocean on the surface of early Venus.
+Let's go over how to use :code:`VPLanet` to simulate the evolution of a hypothetical ocean on the surface of early Venus.
 Isotopic evidence suggests Venus may have had a similar amount of water to Earth in the past :cite:`Donahue1982`, but because of vigorous hydrodynamic escape it probably lost all of it in the first few hundred Myr :cite:`Hunten1973`.
-Here we're going to use the :doc:`stellar </src/stellar>` and :doc:`atmesc </src/atmesc>` modules of :code:`VPLANET` to jointly model the evolution of the Sun and Venus.
+Here we're going to use the :doc:`stellar </src/stellar>` and :doc:`atmesc </src/atmesc>` modules of :code:`VPLanet` to jointly model the evolution of the Sun and Venus.
 This guide shows how to interpret the :doc:`VenusWaterLoss </examples/VenusWaterLoss>` example, but here we will only use one planet, whereas the example uses three.

-The basic workflow for a :code:`VPLANET` simulation is to create input (:code:`.in`) files with the pertinent system, star, and planet parameters and to call the executable directly from the command line.
+The basic workflow for a :code:`VPLanet` simulation is to create input (:code:`.in`) files with the pertinent system, star, and planet parameters and to call the executable directly from the command line.
 Let's go over the three input files for this example.